Andres Oper: Nea Salamina

 In January 2012, Oper joined Cypriot First Division club Nea Salamina.
 He scored his first goal for the club on 3 March in a 2–0 win against Enosis Neon Paralimni.

+In February 2014, Andres Oper announced his retirement from professional football.
+Since then, Oper has occasionally played for Viimsi JK in Estonian Cup or lower league matches.
+In 2021, he notably scored the winning goal in an Estonian Cup match against top flight club Pärnu Vaprus.

 International career

 Oper made his international debut for the Estonia national football team on 19 May 1995, in a 0–2 1995 Baltic Cup defeat against Latvia.
 He scored his first goal for Estonia on 8 June 1997, in a 2–3 1998 FIFA World Cup qualification loss against Sweden.
 He won the Estonian Silverball award twice, in 2001 and 2005.
 On 2 September 2006, Oper played his 100th match for Estonia, a 0–1 UEFA Euro 2008 qualifying defeat against Israel.
 He ended his international career with a testimonial match on 26 May 2014, after a 1–1 friendly draw against Gibraltar at A. Le Coq Arena.
 With 38 goals in 134 international appearances, Oper is Estonia's all-time record goalscorer.
-He played for the Estonia national team for eighteen years in a row.
+He played for the Estonia national team for eighteen consecutive seasons.